AdobeDocs/marketo-measure.en/help/marketo-measure-and-marketo/marketo-measure-integrations-with-marketo/marketo-engage-activities-integration.md

    ![](assets/three-1.png)

-1. Once all the activities you need are selected, you will also see them populated in your [!UICONTROL Selected Activities List] and under [!UICONTROL Define Rules].
+1. When all the activities you need are selected, you can see them populated in your [!UICONTROL Selected Activities List] and under [!UICONTROL Define Rules].

    ![](assets/four-1.png)